libretro/libretro-uae/README.md

 - New WHDLoad defaults:
   - ButtonWait (Waits for a button press in certain slaves when loading is so fast that you can't enjoy a picture or a tune)
   - ReadDelay=0 & WriteDelay=0 (These speed up OS switching on loadings and savings)
-- **Latest version changes:**
+- **Latest changes:**
   - Script called `MkCustom` for simplest `custom` file handling.
 Launches after quitting WHDLoad.
   - If `.slave` is not in the root of the HDF, it will also be searched under the first found directory.
   - Saves can be redirected to a separate `WHDSaves.hdf`.
 Repo provides an empty 2MiB HDF.
   - Both HDF-files can be located either in RA system or saves.
+  - Support for Retroplay LHA archives

 ### Create a HDF image for a game
 If you have a WHDLoad game in a ZIP or a directory, you will have to create an image file.
+WHDLoad specific LHA archives will work directly as a read only hard drive image.

 To do this you can use ADFOpus (http://adfopus.sourceforge.net/) or amitools (https://github.com/cnvogelg/amitools).